DataDog/integrations-extras/jfrog_platform_self_hosted/README.md

 <div class="alert alert-warning">The existing agent check to gather JFrog metrics has been replaced with Fluentd.
-The agent check will be deprecated on August 31st 2023.</div>
+The agent check will be deprecated on October 31st 2023.</div>

 ## Overview